10 Eerie Places to Visit Around the World

 8 — Karni Mata temple, Bikaner, India

-Around 33 km South of Bikaner is the Karni Mata temple, devoted to rats, which attracts pilgrims from all over the state and beyond.
+Around 33 km (20 miles) South of Bikaner is the Karni Mata temple, devoted to rats, which attracts pilgrims from all over the state and beyond.
 The rats are believed to be reincarnations of holy individuals, and are expected to be reincarnated again as gifted humans.
 Thousands of rats scurry round the temples, attracted by the gifts of coconuts grains and milk which pilgrims bring.
 This is definitely not for the squeamish, as some of them will inevitably run across your feet, which will of course be bare inside the temple.

 Find out more about tailor-made tours to India.